machristie/blog/2014/responsive_spa_feasible.md

 common mobile UI patterns and how they would adapt to a larger viewport.

 ##### Separate "pages" (mobile) vs in-page controls (desktop)

+Sometimes the ideal view on mobile is very different from the ideal view on desktop.
+A common pattern here is that on desktop you have enough room to display all controls on the same screen, but on mobile you might want a separate full page view for certain actions.
+For example, imagine an airplane flight search application.
+On desktop you could have the fields for departing city and arriving city and dates on one page and display the results under those controls.
+On mobile, there isn't enough room for this so you would rather have a separate full page view for specifying search criteria.

+In some ways, this is the least ideal situation.
+It is always better to be able to reuse the same controls and just style them differently using media queries.
+However, we must anticipate that this might not always be possible and think about what we could do in that situation.

+To accomplish this, we could simply include the mobile full page alternate view in the page, hidden unless the width of the page is wide enough.
+By default, the mobile view is hidden.

+    :::css
+    #mobile {
+        display:none;
+        background-color: #fff;
+        z-index:1000;
+        position: absolute;
+        top: 0;
+        bottom: 0;
+        left: 0;
+        right: 0;
+    }
+    @media only screen and (max-width: 480px) {
+        .desktop-only {
+            display: none;
+        }
+        #mobile {
+            display: block;
+        }
+    }

+I created a [very simple demo of this concept using the airplane ticket search example](http://jsfiddle.net/machristie/01kypvf5/).
+In practice, you would want have your application code add and remove CSS classes from a top level element to drive hiding and showing different views, but I've left that sort of thing out.

+This "separate page" view could possible have a use on the desktop layout.
+You might have a situation where not all controls fit on the desktop layout so the same view to show all controls can be used on mobile and desktop.
+On mobile it might be styled as a full page view, whereas on desktop it could be styled as a modal popup.

+Data binding is a little complicated in such a situation.
+Ideally, if the user changes the size of the browser window then switching from "mobile" to "desktop" or vice versa should be seamless from a user input perspective.
+Using the airplane ticket search example, if I am in the "mobile" view and I type in a *Departing from* city and then decide to expand my browser and get the "desktop" view, then ideally the *Departing from* control in the "desktop" layout should be populated with what I had typed on the "mobile" view.
+This means that I need to bind to the *keypress* event and update my model as each key is typed in *Departing from* and keep the "mobile" and "desktop" *Departing from* fields in sync.